docintelapp/docs/docs/admin/roles.md

 ## Removing a role

-To remove a role, follow the steps
+To remove a role, follow the steps below:

 1. Click on **Administation** then **Role** in the left sidebar,
 2. Select the role you want to edit by clicking on the role name in the table,